Skip to main content

 (2018)

-I used to go to see Mick every Friday at the Record Scene Sunbury on the way home from work after being paid, spent many happy hours at the shop looking through stacks of records and buying some to add to my collection, also like most people followed him to his shop in Chertsey and carried on chatting and buying records until his untimely death, think I would still be going to the shop had he not have died, great guy with a knowledge of music like nobody else I have ever met.
+Comment: I used to go to see Mick every Friday at the Record Scene Sunbury on the way home from work after being paid, spent many happy hours at the shop looking through stacks of records and buying some to add to my collection, also like most people followed him to his shop in Chertsey and carried on chatting and buying records until his untimely death, think I would still be going to the shop had he not have died, great guy with a knowledge of music like nobody else I have ever met.

-The strangest thing is that shop is now a barbers, guess where I get my hair cut ??
+The strangest thing is that shop is now a barbers, guess where I get my hair cut?

 (2020)

-I used to shop at KMK when I was a kid (around 1978 or so) and I remember Glen, and the manager was Bob.
+Comment: I used to shop at KMK when I was a kid (around 1978 or so) and I remember Glen, and the manager was Bob.
 I used to stop into the shop as I had to change over from the 227 bus to the 166 bus on my way home from school.
 Good times.

 (2020)

-I actually attended the Funeral.
+Comment: I actually attended the funeral.
 He was amazing.
-Managed to get me so much Marillion,Genesis Talking Heads and Yes material.
-Was so knowledgable about so many Genres
+Managed to get me so much Marillion, Genesis, Talking Heads and Yes material.
+Was so knowledgeable about so many genres.

 (2020)